seapath/contributing/README.md

 in the first place and potentially beyond).
 This platform is intended to host multi-provider applications.

 The project will encompass the following activities:
-- Specifying the requirements to be fulfilled by the reference platform (see next slide)
+- Specifying the requirements to be fulfilled by the reference platform
 - Specifying the test procedures needed to assess the fulfillment of the requirements
 - Building the appropriate system(s) architecture(s) for the software platform and specifying requirements for hardware architecture